3 Unique Ways to Use Branded Short Links

 BL.INK makes it possible to track the untrackable.
 We’ve seen users use short links in their apps, on third-party websites for promotions or events, or in use with offline material like printed sales collateral or PDF documents.

 With BL.INK, you can create short links to use in podcasts, videos, brochures, flyers, billboards, and more.
-BL.INK short links make it easy to track the clicks, better understand your offline audience, and update the content that’s loaded at the destination any time, with ease.
+BL.INK short links make it easy to track the clicks, better understand your offline audience, and update the content that’s loaded at the destination at any time, with ease.